 Pilocarpine's mechanism of action is to contract the ciliary muscle of the eye for open-angle glaucoma and the pupillary sphincter for closed-angle glaucoma.
 It is resistant to acetylcholinesterase.
 Patients show miosis after administration.

 Carbachol is a cholinomimetic agent similar to acetylcholine and is predominantly used in cases of open-angle glaucoma.
 Although in some rare cases, it has been used for closed-angle glaucoma.

-Carbachol helps in relieving introcular pressure and can be used to cause pupillary contstriction.
+Carbachol helps in relieving intraocular pressure and can be used to cause pupillary constriction.
 This helps to treat open-angle glaucoma.